 The demonstrations that helped win women the vote, through the lens of Britain's first female press photographer.

-Sixty years on, the legacy of a devastating fire at the site of the Museum of London's future home.
+Sixty years on, we explore the legacy of a devastating fire at the site of the Museum of London's future home.

 3 min watch